 Acquisition in 2024

-Intera Oncology is focused on enhancing the survival rates of patients with colorectal cancer and cholangiocarcinoma.
-Established in 2019 and based in Wellesley, Massachusetts, the company has acquired Oncology and Neuromodulation Drug Delivery products from Johnson & Johnson, including accessories for various chemotherapy delivery pumps.
-Intera Oncology has developed a medical device that features a continuous flow pump designed to deliver chemotherapy directly to the liver, aiming to inhibit the progression of metastases in this organ.
-Through its innovative approach, the company seeks to improve treatment outcomes and the standard of care for patients battling these challenging cancers.
+Intera Oncology is a medical technology company focused on enhancing the survival rates and quality of life for patients with colorectal cancer and cholangiocarcinoma.
+Based in Wellesley, Massachusetts, the company was established in 2019 and specializes in developing innovative drug delivery systems.
+Intera Oncology acquired certain oncology and neuromodulation drug delivery products from Johnson & Johnson, including accessories for Codman 3000, MedStream, and Model 400/500 pumps.
+Their flagship device is a continuous flow pump designed to deliver chemotherapy directly to the liver, aiming to prevent the spread of cancer metastases in this organ.

 Cortex